dcolish/braces/README.rst

 Unicode
 =======

-This section describes how Pystache handles unicode, strings, and encodings.
+This section describes how Braces handles unicode, strings, and encodings.

-Internally, Pystache uses `only unicode strings`_ (``str`` in Python 3 and ``unicode`` in Python 2).
-For input, Pystache accepts both unicode strings and byte strings (``bytes`` in Python 3 and ``str`` in Python 2).
-For output, Pystache's template rendering methods return only unicode.
+Internally, Braces uses `only unicode strings`_ (``str`` in Python 3 and ``unicode`` in Python 2).
+For input, Braces accepts both unicode strings and byte strings (``bytes`` in Python 3 and ``str`` in Python 2).
+For output, Braces's template rendering methods return only unicode.

-Pystache's ``Renderer`` class supports a number of attributes to control how Pystache converts byte strings to unicode on input.
+Braces's ``Renderer`` class supports a number of attributes to control how Braces converts byte strings to unicode on input.
 These include the ``file_encoding``, ``string_encoding``, and ``decode_errors`` attributes.

 The ``file_encoding`` attribute is the encoding the renderer uses to convert